asdfghjA1/PythonGUIcalculator/README.md

 			so TK is an python GUI package that helps you make gui things with python

-ANYWAYS IF YOU DO  "pip3 install -r requirement.txt" it will do the same thing.....so
+<h3>ANYWAYS IF YOU DO  "pip3 install -r requirement.txt" it will do the same thing.....so</h3>

-------IF YOU ARE NOT INTRESTED AND YOU JUST WANT TO USE THIS -------------
+<h1>------IF YOU ARE NOT INTRESTED AND YOU JUST WANT TO USE THIS -------------<h1>

 open your terminal or the editor you use and then redirect to the directory you dowloaded this:
 		and first of all do : pip3 install -r requirement.txt